fmgarage/fx-reports/docs/getting-started/integration.md

 This article is about how you can integrate FX Reports with your own application.
 There are 2 ways to do that.

-> @todo both in the same directory or server

 ### 1. Using the add-on

 Working from FileMaker 19

 The Add-on provides the easiest way to integrate FX Reports into your application.
 To do that, copy the folder from inside the repositories `addon` directory into the FileMaker `AddonModules` folder.

-Here is a hassle-free/smooth/uncomplicated way to find that folder: from the FileMaker settings, go to the Plug-ins tab and 'Reveal Plug-in Folder'.
+Here is a uncomplicated way to find that folder: from the FileMaker settings, go to the Plug-ins tab and 'Reveal Plug-in Folder'.
 Relativ to the now open directory, go up 2 steps in the directory structure and into `Extensions`, where you will find `AddonModules`.

 macOS: